This new razor wants you to forget about price, gimmicks—and shave like an engineer

 High-tech marketing

-Wilson says ShaveLogic’s brand is based on two pillars.
+Wilson says Shavelogic’s brand is based on two pillars.
 One, the shave.
 “This is the best shave of your life, guaranteed,” he says.
 “We know that what hasn’t been brought to the space is an improvement in shave quality.”

 And second, is the gear.
 “We lean in on the quality and the craftsmanship,” says Wilson.
 “That’s a bit of a lost art.
 We guarantee the handle for life.
 If you don’t find this is the best shave of your life, send it back and we’ll give you your money back.
 If you ever have a problem with this handle, we’ll send you a new one.”

 Of course, quality of shave is incredibly subjective.
 This guy’s got a thick beard and angled face.
 This other guy’s got chubby cheeks and peach fuzz.
 Over there’s a chin dimple you could smuggle a grape in.
 Or the Adam’s apple that looks like he swallowed an avocado whole.
-You can have a laundry list of patents for everything from certain blade positions, blade spans, and blade pivoting (and ShaveLogic does), but the experience ultimately depends on a guy’s face.
+You can have a laundry list of patents for everything from certain blade positions, blade spans, and blade pivoting (and Shavelogic does), but the experience ultimately depends on a guy’s face.
 Wilson’s best ever claim is basically its own form of marketing—and it evokes Gillette’s marketing playbook since it launched the Sensor in 1990, the first razor with spring-loaded blades—but at least he’s backing it up with a money back guarantee.

-Columbia University marketing professor Olivier Toubia says ShaveLogic’s approach, like the weight of its handle, is a throwback.
+Columbia University marketing professor Olivier Toubia says Shavelogic’s approach, like the weight of its handle, is a throwback.
 “In a way what they’re doing is how innovation is supposed to work and has worked for centuries—you invest in R&D, you create IP, you get patents for protection, and that’s how you get market share to get a return on your investment,” says Toubia.
 “Even though this is something we’re less used to in recent years, when it’s been about marketing, positioning, and new business models, what they’re doing is kind of a traditional way of innovation around just making better products.”

 That said, Toubia warns that simply having a better product is seldom enough to take on industry leaders, particularly ones the size of Gillette that commands up to 60% of the global market.
 It was here where Dollar Shave Club had an advantage.
 It pitched itself as the anti-Gillette and made it easy to get its products, bypassing traditional marketing and distribution channels.
 “It’s not common to see startups these days with new technology they patent and trying to compete head to head with incumbents on their own turf,” says Toubia.

-Wilson sees this as ShaveLogic’s primary differentiator.
+Wilson sees this as Shavelogic’s primary differentiator.
 Forget the gimmicks, his . . . er, logic is that people are sick of buying into marketing hype only to be let down by the product.
 “We are not a DTC company.
 We’re not a club.
 We are a maker, not a marketer,” he says.
 “What we have is this robust patent portfolio of inventions, and our job is to make sure to commercialize those inventions the best way we can.”

 To do that, the company has advertising hall of famer Stan Richards, founder of The Richards Group, on its board.
 The tagline at launch is, “Defy Convention” pushing hard to attract potential customers that will be swayed by the tech and performance claims.
 “Engineers will use it to get a better shave and then study it to become better engineers,” says Wilson, reciting another tagline.

-ShaveLogic has spent so long battling Gillette behind the scenes, but now, finally, the razor fight will be right in front of our faces.
+Shavelogic has spent so long battling Gillette behind the scenes, but now, finally, the razor fight will be right in front of our faces.